 Executive Officers execute business in accordance with the prescribed segregation of duties, based on the delegation of authority from the Board of Directors.

-The Company has 10 Executive Officers, of which the Chief Executive Officer Naoki Ono, and the Executive Vice President and Executive Officer Yasunobu Suzuki, are elected as Representative Executive Officers upon the decision of the Board of Directors.
+The Company has 8 Executive Officers, of which the Chief Executive Officer Naoki Ono, and Managing Executive Officer Makoto Shibata, are elected as Representative Executive Officers upon the decision of the Board of Directors.

 (Strategic Management Committee)